mesolitica/transformers-openai-api/README.md

 1. Streaming token.
 2. Can serve user defined max concurrency.
-3. Each request got it's own KV Cache using Transformers Cache.
-4. Disconnected signal, so this is to ensure early stop.
+3. Disconnected signal, so this is to ensure early stop.
-5. Properly cleanup KV Cache after each requests.
+4. Properly cleanup KV Cache after each requests.
-6. Support Encoder-Decoder like T5.
+5. Support Encoder-Decoder T5.
-7. Continuous batching for better throughput, support both Encoder-Decoder and Decoder.
+6. Continuous batching for better throughput, support both Encoder-Decoder and Decoder.
-8. Support Audio Transcriptions with streaming token using Whisper.
+7. Support Audio Transcriptions with streaming token using Whisper.

 ## how to install